Albion Ale House, Conwy

 Welsh food is showcased at the Bodnant Welsh Food located at Furnace Farm on the Bodnant Estate, north Wales.
 It has a wonderful range of stone farm buildings dating from the 18th century.
 There’s a farm shop selling mainly Welsh produce, a tea room and coffee shop.
 The Hayloft is also available for private events.

-Located on the newly transformed Colwyn Bay Waterfront, Bryn Williams at Porth Eirias serves up locally sourced, seasonal produce with a wonderful view of the sea and surrounding waterfront.
+Located on Colwyn Bay Waterfront with views of the coast lies Bryn Williams at Porth Eirias.
+The restaurant, café and bar received a Michelin Bib Gormand for its “exceptionally good food at moderate prices” and the menu is produced using Welsh seasonal produce and local ingredients whenever possible.
+The informal setting has an open kitchen where seafood is their speciality.
 Visitors can chose to dine for breakfast and then take a long stroll down the beach, a light lunch while taking in the sights of windsurfers and sailors out on the water (or go out on the water themselves), or an evening meal after a busy day exploring the surrounding areas of Colwyn Bay and Rhos on Sea.

 They cater for 64 covers at one time and booking is advisable.
 Groups of 14 and above can be catered for but best to ring before hand.
 There is suitable parking for coaches.